opengsn/gsn/docs/relay-deployment.md

 # Manual setup for a GSN relayer

+The following steps were tested on amazon AWS Ubuntu instance.

+Make sure to modify your network specific parameters:

+Your hostname (instead of `example.com`), and infura `NETWORK` and `INFURATOKEN`.

 ## Compile the server

-On Linux:
+Can be done on a local machine, and only copy the output RelayHttpServer to the target instance:

+On Linux (requires preinstalled `truffle`, `go`, `geth`):
 ```
 yarn
 make server
 cp build/server/bin/RelayHttpServer .
 ```

-On Mac (using docker to build the linux image):
+On Mac - or Linux without the above pre-requisites (requires only `docker`):
 ```
 ./dock/run.sh yarn
 ./dock/run.sh make